This Alton Brown French toast recipe is absolute perfection! Who better to get the best recipes from than the famous food scientist himself?

 So when he teaches you how to make French toast, you should listen!

 This article has all his tips and more to ensure your French toast turns out perfect every time.

 How Do You Make Alton Brown French Toast?

-Pan-fry the bread slices, two at a time to avoid overcrowding, for 2 to 3 minutes on each side.
+They’ll need 2 to 3 minutes on each side.